SlimeVR/SlimeVR-Rust/firmware/README.md

 * esp32
 * nrf52840
 * nrf52832

+## Supported IMUs
+For the initial minimal viable version of the firmware, we are targetting these imus, but feel free to add support for more, if you can test and verify the imu.

+- [X] MPU6050
+- [X] MPU9250 (6dof)
+- [X] BMI160
+- [ ] LSM6DS3
+- [ ] BNO08X

 ## How to flash the firmware
 We are trying to improve our documentation, feel free to open an issue or a PR if